Keyboard shortcuts

 dL/dy = dL/dz * x

-This file connects the course to seven applied category-theory themes: orders, resources, databases, co-design, signal flow, circuits, and behavior logic.
+src/sketches.rs connects the tutorial to applied category theory beyond the tiny ML pipeline.
+It models orders, resources, databases, co-design, signal flow, circuits, and behavior logic as typed Rust values with law-checking tests.

 Guided Walkthrough Snapshot